zen-mod/ZEN/docs/modules_list.md

 Creates an [area marker](/area_markers.md) at the module's position.
 This module must be placed on the map.

+## Create/Edit Intel

+Creates an object of the selected type and adds action to collect its intel.
+The intel is added as a diary record with the given title and text (under the "Intel" subject).
+Additionally, the module can be attached to an existing object to add (or edit) an intel action.

 ## Create IED

 Makes the attached object act as an IED that is activated by the selected side within the selected radius.